Jared-Glenn/Skipwatch/README.md

 - Some guy wants to find and make use of old skipwatch routes?
 - Someone gets stuck in the wilderness and finds a skipwatch and uses it to get home, then uses it to make money.

+### Storylines

+#### Evagail and her kids trying to find her missing brother.
+- A trip into the territory.
+Multiple rides to get far in so we meet her and her kids.
+- We catch up with her later as she follows him to another place (further north,maybe?)

 ### Characters
 - Innkeepers in towns along the routes.
 - Partner who helps on the trail, like a porter or bagman.